 Eileen is the senior director of behavioral health for Colorado Access.
 She has worked in the behavioral health field for more years than she would like to count.
 She has managed programs in almost every area imaginable.
 Eileen is a native Texan, who moved to Colorado three years ago looking for new adventures.
 She loves her two adult children dearly, as well as hiking, reading, beaching, and yoga.
 She is passionate about Texas Tech University, and is deeply committed to people who have mental wellness struggles.

 Jason Beard is the web manager at Colorado Access.
-A weather, technology, music and outdoor nerd, Jason spends his free time backcountry snowboarding, climbing Colorado’s 13ers, gaming, losing at fantasy football, going to concerts and trying to break the internet.
+A weather, technology, music and outdoor nerd, Jason spends his free time backcountry snowboarding, climbing Colorado’s 13ers and gaming.
 He has a cat named Zelda who he spoils like an only child.

 Gabriel Bigger has been working in the cybersecurity space for 12 years now, with three and a half at Colorado Access, and has experience in all realms cybersecurity-related.
 He loves training in mixed martial arts and coaching his three boys in the same sport.